 There is no shortage of statistics linking employee engagement with productivity.
-And yet, according to Gallup’s report, active disengagement continues to cost companies up to $550 billion in lost productivity each year – and that’s in the US alone.
+And yet, according to a 2013 state of the American workplace report from Gallup, active disengagement continues to cost companies up to $550 billion in lost productivity each year – and that’s in the US alone.

 So how do organisations remedy dwindling productivity?